 In the early days of Pixar when Toy Story was just a notion, John Lasseter, Pete Docter and I were in daily, sometimes hourly struggles to conquer this rising new medium called computer animation and we would constantly remind each other that you simply couldn’t call yourself an animator just because you wanted it to be so.
 We didn’t make this rule up, this wisdom was passed down to us by the master himself – Chuck Jones.

-Chuck Jones explained to us that animator was a title that he had to earn everyday and if he excelled at his job, pushed himself and strived for betterment in all instances, it would naturally provoke his employers, his peers, his fans and even his enemies to call him an animator.
-If he simply focused all his efforts towards towards his craft, than recognition would take care of itself and that kind of attitude is what will fuel any real success you gain in this field."
+Chuck Jones explained to us that animator was a title that he had to earn every day and if he excelled at his job, pushed himself, and strived for betterment in all instances, it would naturally provoke his employers, his peers, his fans, and even his enemies to call him an animator.
+If he simply focused all his efforts towards his craft, then recognition would take care of itself and that kind of attitude is what will fuel any real success you gain in this field.”

-To watch the commencement speech in it's entirety, click on AWNtv.
+To watch the commencement speech in its entirety, click on Animation Mentor’s YouTube page.